Alzheimer’s disease prevention

-organizations are all involved with research aimed to slow, delay, and prevent
+agencies and people are involved in research on ways to slow, delay, or prevent

 - cognitive training